drkrillo/docs/creator/rewards/overview.md

 # Overview

 The [Rewards dApp](https://decentraland.org/rewards/) is a powerful tool that enables creators to reward users with Decentraland Wearables or Emotes via HTTP requests.
 It can be used to motivate users, promote scenes, or increase retention.
-Rewards can be granted directly from a scene, a server, or in a \[quests]\(\{{< ref "/content/creator/deprecated/quests/overview.md" >\}}).
+Rewards can be granted directly from a scene, a server, or in a [quests](../deprecated/quests/overview.md).

 The Rewards system manages most of the complexities involved in minting items on the blockchain, including: